meks77/CoronaOverflow/README.md

 People all over the world face themselves in similar situations through the pandemic and through measures to contain it.
 Many have developed ingenious solutions to larger or smaller problems they faced, be it in professional or daily life.
 These Corona 'lifehacks' float around the internet in social media and on websites - we give them a dedicated community driven platform.

 ## What it does
 CoronaOverflow provides general guidance about safe conduct in times of coronavirus.
-Users post experiences, solutions and lifehacks in posts giving public instructions for others to use.
-Posts may be searched for and may be subscribed to follow them.
-They can be rated by the community which promotes the best solution and prevents spread of misinformation.
+Users post experiences, solutions and lifehacks in posts, giving public instructions for others to use.
+Posts may be searched for by hashtags and may be subscribed to follow them.
+Content is rated by the community, which promotes the display of the best solution and prevents spread of misinformation.

 ## How I built it